sts10/csafe/readme.markdown

 [Tidy](https://github.com/sts10/tidy) is a Rust command-line tool that cleans and combines word lists.
 Notably, it can also optionally remove ["prefix" words](https://en.wikipedia.org/wiki/Prefix_code).
 It's my understanding that a word list that does not have any prefix words is "compound-safe", as I define that term below.
 And while removing all prefix words may remove more words than strictly necessary to guarantee compound-safety, it's a simpler concept to understand and check for, and thus likely better for actually vetting a word list for use without word separators than this project.

+Also, CSafe is an updated version of [this project](https://github.com/sts10/compound-passphrase-list-safety-checker) if you want to check that out.

 ## What is "compound-safety"?

-I made up the term.
+First of all, I made up the term.
+(Maybe there's a better, more established term out there...)

-Basically, a passphrase word list is "compound-safe" (that is, it's safe to join words without punctuation or spaces) if it does NOT contain any pairs of words that can be combined such that they can be guessed in two distinct ways within the same word-length space.
+Basically, a passphrase word list is "compound-safe" if it does NOT contain any pairs of words that can be combined such that they can be guessed in two distinct ways within the same word-length space.
 This includes instances in which two words can be combined and form another word on the list.

 I heard of this potential issue in [this YouTube video](https://youtu.be/Pe_3cFuSw1E?t=8m36s).